 The Construction industry comes with potential hazards, regardless of the type or location of construction under consideration.
 This is why safety training to prevent work-related injuries on construction sites is so vital.
 Many of these accidents are totally preventable when proper safety measures are exercised.
 In order to avoid sustaining a serious injury at work, construction workers should receive regular safety training and refresher training.

-With all the modern technology, modes of training, and other resources available in today’s construction injury, work-related injuries on construction sites should be on the decline.
+With all the modern technology, modes of training, and other resources available in today’s accidents in construction sites, work-related injuries should be on the decline.
 Instead, they remain at inordinately high levels.
 According to the Bureau of Labor Statistics, over 150,000 construction site injuries occur every year.

 The 7 Top Causes of Work-Related Injuries on Construction Sites are: